-With warmth and dedication, Annette has sensitively tackled other problems facing the people in her community who visit the food bank – delivering food parcels to families at Christmas and negotiating free travel with local bus companies, to name a few.
+With warmth and dedication, Annette has sensitively tackled other problems facing the people in her community who visit the food bank, including delivering food parcels to families at Christmas and negotiating free travel with local bus companies.
 She and her team also work with domestic violence charities to create packs of essentials for women who have to leave home suddenly, which are also useful for carers and people moving to a new home.

 Annette was named Guardian public servant of the year in 2018.
 Her hope?
-That one day there will be no need for a food bank at Morecambe.
+That one day there will be no need for a food bank in Morecambe.

 Giving women a boost: Cressida Dick, Metropolitan Police Commissioner and Dany Cotton, London Fire Service Commissioner

-At the moment, just 27% of officers are women.
+At the moment, just 27 per cent of officers are women.
 Ms Dick hopes that tackling known barriers for women, challenging stereotypes and increase awareness of the wide range of HR initiatives already in place to support women in the workplace will encourage more women to join.
-Plus, only three percent of the MET’s officers are women of black and ethnic minorities, but the aspiration is to reach 20%.
+Plus, only three per cent of the Met’s officers are women of black and ethnic minorities, but the aspiration is to reach 20 per cent.

 Image © Getty.

-London fire chief Dany Cotton has also successful climbed to the top of what is still seen as a traditionally “male” public service organisation, and is using her position to boost diversity within its ranks.
-She believes the fire service is behind even the Army and police services, and it’s time it caught up by encouraging more women firefighters (aiming for 18%) and more applications from London’s diverse communities and cultures.
+London fire chief Dany Cotton has also successful climbed to the top of what is still seen as a traditionally ‘male’ public-service organisation, and is using her position to boost diversity within its ranks.
+She believes the fire service is behind even the army and police services, and it’s time it caught up by encouraging more women firefighters (aiming for 18 per cent) and more applications from London’s diverse communities and cultures.

 Investing in the future: Andria Zafirakou, art teacher, Alperton Community School

-As a child organising her toys into a classroom to play, Andria Zakirakou knew she wanted to be a teacher.
-And after just one interview at Alperton Community School, she knew she had to do something to fix the low-income school and help its students thrive.
+As a child organising her toys into a classroom to play, Andria Zafirakou knew she wanted to be a teacher.
+And, after just one interview at Alperton Community School, she knew she had to do something to fix the low-income school and help its students thrive.